ftsrg/trainbenchmark/README.md

 ```

 ### Usage

+The `scripts/init-config.sh` script initializes the `config/config.yml` file.
+This file defines the configuration for the benchmark.
+The documentation is provided as comments in the file.

 The `scripts` directory contains the `run.py` script which is used for the following purposes:
 * `run.py -b` -- build the projects